"Avadim hayinu lefaru bemitzrayim" (We were once slaves in Egypt)

 Praise the Almighty for this!

 And the figure of Moses himself.
-The guy stuttered and his brother Aron had to spoke for him.
+Because the guy stuttered, his brother Aron had to spoke for him.
 By planting history on a modern ground, one can treat Moses as a kind of ancient Lech Wałęsa.
 He talked and did what he was told.
 Like Lech, Moses was a galleon figure who thought he was driving the ship.
 Despite the fact that Aron was at the wheel.
-The best proof of that is that after all this the priestly sinecure fell to Aron and his sons, and that the offspring of Moses himself were totally forgotten.
+The best proof is that the priestly sinecure fell to Aron and his sons, while the offspring of Moses was totally forgotten.

 But it's just the nagging of an old growler who has to complain all the time.